How to Develop a Drone Control Application?

 - The app should ideally create a recommended flight path for your drone.

-- Good drone control apps should automatically upload flight data to cloud-based servers for future analysis.
+- A good drone control application should automatically upload flight data to cloud-based servers for future analysis.

 - A simple UI where users can customize the controls is useful.